Sealed vs. ported subwoofer boxes

 Which sub enclosure do you prefer with different kinds of music?

 Crutchfield Advisors often ask their subwoofer customers what styles of music they like, so that they can recommend a sub that will match the customer’s tastes.
-The panel of Advisors who participated in this demonstration were all eager to listen to the two subs as part of their ongoing efforts to improve the quality of their advice to customers.
+The panel of Advisors who participated in this demonstration were all eager to listen to the two boxes as part of their ongoing efforts to improve the quality of their advice to customers.
 The results, and some of their comments, are charted below.

 The lineup of listeners